tedee-com/tedee-api-doc/docs/source/index.rst

 Need a help?
 ------------

-We encourage you to join a discussion or start a new one under `github issues <https://github.com/tedee-com/tedee-api-doc/issues>`_.
+We encourage you to join a discussion or start a new one under `Community forum <https://tedee.freshdesk.com/en/support/discussions>`_.